Get Help Today(877) 648-4288

 - Ear ringing

 - Muscle weakness or pain

-Doctor shopping includes visiting several doctors and pretending to be sick.
+Individuals struggling with addiction may also “doctor shop,” meaning they’ll visit several doctors and pretend to be sick.
 The goal is to hoard prescription medications in order to redistribute them or abuse them.
-Withdrawals occur as the body adjusts to being without hydrocodone.
+Withdrawals occur as the body adjusts to being without Hydrocodone.
 As someone becomes addicted, the Opioid receptors in the brain and throughout the body bind with the Opioids, causing the effects of addiction.